Model Context Protocol: Reception

-The Verge reported that MCP addresses a growing demand for AI agents that are contextually aware and capable of securely pulling from diverse sources.
-The protocol's rapid uptake by OpenAI, Google DeepMind, and toolmakers like Zed and Sourcegraph suggests growing consensus around its utility.
+The Verge reported that MCP addresses a growing demand for AI agents that are contextually aware and capable of pulling from diverse sources.

-In April 2025, security researchers released analysis that there are multiple outstanding security issues with MCP, including prompt injection, tool permissions where combining tools can exfiltrate files, and lookalike tools can silently replace trusted ones.
+In April 2025, security researchers released an analysis that concluded there are multiple outstanding security issues with MCP, including prompt injection and poisoned tools that allow for data exfiltration through other connected tools.

-It has been likened to OpenAPI, a similar specification that aims to describe APIs.
+MCP has been likened to OpenAPI, a similar specification that aims to describe APIs.